franciscrot/dma/dh-frames.md

 <details>
 <summary>Resources</summary>

-Add resources on data lifecycle
+To do: Add resources on data lifecycle

 </details>